emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

     "A little time spent refactoring can make the code better communicate its purpose.
 Programming in this mode is all about saying exactly what you mean."
     ("Refactoring: Improving the Design of Existing Code", Martin Fowler)

-..

-    "Really smart programmers sometimes have a hard time with XP.
-Sometimes the smart people have the hardest time trading the "Guess Right" game for close communication and continuous evolution."
-    (Kent Beck [#fnxp]_)

 The sixth myth.
 The agile never works.